lukecav/awesome-wp-developer-tools/README.md

 A collection of plugins to make WordPress development easier.

 * [AceIDE](https://wordpress.org/plugins/aceide/) - AceIDE is a WordPress code editor with the long term goal of becoming the ultimate environment to code/develop WordPress themes and plugins.
+* [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) - Manage and organize columns in the posts, users, comments and media lists in the WordPress admin panel.
+Transform the WordPress admin screens into beautiful, clear overviews.
+* [Admin Menu Editor](https://wordpress.org/plugins/admin-menu-editor/) - Admin Menu Editor lets you manually edit the Dashboard menu.
+You can reorder the menus, show/hide specific items, change premissions, and more.
 * [Change Username](https://wordpress.org/plugins/change-username/) - The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.
+* [Easy Query](https://wordpress.org/plugins/easy-query/) - Easy Query is the fastest and simplest way to build and display WordPress queries without writing a single line of code.
 * [HookPress](https://github.com/mohland/hookpress) - HookPress turns your WordPress-internal hooks into webhooks.
 Possible uses include generating push notifications or extending WordPress with non-PHP.
 * [Laps](https://github.com/Rarst/laps) - Light WordPress profiler.
 * [Meks Quick Plugin Disabler](https://wordpress.org/plugins/meks-quick-plugin-disabler/) - Main purpose of Meks Quick Plugin Disabler is to quickly find out if any recent issue you are having on your website is related to the one of currently active plugins.